 Have you been married or with your partner for a while and want to bring the spark back before you get to the point of needing to save your marriage?

-Mark and I have been together for 31 years and married for 28 of them – yikes!
+My husband and I have been together for 37 years and married for 33 of them – yikes!
 Time really does fly.
 It seems like 1986 was just a day ago, and we were two kids playing on the same team in a weekend broomball tournament.

 Sparks flew back then, but like with any relationship, it’s had its ups and downs.
 Certainly, it hasn’t always been rainbows and sunshine.
 No, ma’am.
 But with every challenge, we’ve come out the other side with a deeper love and understanding for each other.